Gloves & Hand Protection - FAQ's

 What is the Australian Standard for Gloves?

 The Australian standard for gloves is an Australian/ New Zealand Standard.
-AS/NZS 2161:2008 is the standard that covers occupational protective gloves in Australian and New Zealand.
+AS/NZS 2161 is the standard that covers occupational protective gloves in Australia and New Zealand.
 This series of standards ensures the correct gloves are chosen and maintained to provide users with effective protection.
-These standards have adopted the European standards such as EN388, EN420, EN407, EN374 and EN511.
+These standards have adopted the European standards such as EN388, EN420, EN407, EN374, and EN511.

 Do Elliotts Gloves Meet the Requirements of Australian Glove Standards?

-Elliotts place a great amount of focus on quality and standards, and have lead the way in Australia and New Zealand promoting the need for gloves to be certified to AS/NZS 2161 standards.
-Where possible, our gloves are Certified by SAI Global to AS/NZS 2161 standards.
+Elliotts places a great amount of focus on quality and standards and has led the way in Australia and New Zealand promoting the need for gloves to be certified to AS/NZS 2161 standards.
+Where possible, our gloves are Certified by BSI to AS/NZS 2161 standards.
 If the gloves are not certified, they are manufactured to meet the requirements of the standards.

 What are the Most Common Glove Standards?